WayneKim92/react-native-in-port/README.md

 # react-native-in-port

-Detect if a component is on a Viewport.
+Use LightHouse and Ship to detect if a children component is inside the (View)port.

 ## Installation